Michigan Tech Board of Trustees Authorizes Design of New Student Apartments

-Russell Gronevelt, new chair of the Michigan Tech Board of Control, accepted the gavel from the outgoing chair, Kathryn Clark.
+Russell Gronevelt, new chair of the Michigan Tech Board of Trustees, accepted the gavel from the outgoing chair, Kathryn Clark.
 He welcomed board members to Alumni Weekend, Aug.
 7-9, 2008, and announced new committee chairs, including Academic Affairs--Kathryn Clark; Finance and Audit--Stephen Hicks; Presidential Review--Marty Richardson.

 After a closed session during which Board members discussed President Glenn D. Mroz's annual performance evaluation, Gronevelt said: "We have concluded that President Mroz is doing an excellent job as president of our University.
 We appreciate his outstanding leadership and the management team that he has put together and retains.
 We believe that Michigan Tech is fortunate to have such an exceptional president."